siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 2\bar u_{\mathrm{in}}.
 $$

-This is the exact compression statement: the mean density doubles because the same transported content is recovered on half the transport volume.
+This is the exact *compression* statement: the mean density doubles because the same transported content is recovered on half the transport volume.

-The stronger value

-$$
-u_{\mathrm{join}} = 4u_0
-$$

-is the local quadratic readout of that constructively recombined branch.
-It is not a statement that the conserved transported budget itself has become `4u_0`.

 ## Destructive overlap